 The image above is a screen capture from the Assessment Work Group page of the CASEL (Collaborative for Academic, Social, and Emotional Learning) website.
 It’s the list of criteria for participation in the 2nd round of an Assessment Design Challenge that could, one imagines, yield a rich, primal stew of innovative perspectives, ingredients, tools, and methods of engagement and assessment from which a whole new vision of school could evolve.

 Unfortunately, the submission criteria betray a foundational commitment to the currently malfunctioning education delivery paradigm.

 For a decade, NCLB* forced the entire education community to behave as though 100% student academic proficiency were a reasonable idea and achievable.
 More than that, we were expected to embrace it as an objective worthy of universal dedication and sacrifice.

-AYP** enforcement cannibalized thousands of publicly-funded learning communities that failed to demonstrate linear progress toward the unreachable goal of 100% student proficiency (whether by 2014 or by 3014 is immaterial).
+AYP** enforcement cannibalized thousands of publicly-funded learning communities that failed to demonstrate linear progress toward the patently unreachable goal of 100% student proficiency (whether by 2014 or by 3014 is immaterial).
 Schools across the country crumbled beneath the shame and blame of failing to keep pace with a hypothetical statistical objective that had been self-evidently unattainable from the outset.
 U.S. educators have practiced their craft for the last 20 years depleted by successions of fear-based compliance measures and mandates for strict accountability to impossible standards.